12 Northeastern Cities That Are Getting Too Expensive for Retirees (Plus Some Affordable Alternatives)

 Cape Elizabeth is a suburb of Portland, Maine’s biggest city.

-It’s also home to multiple historic lighthouses, seaside parks, and beautiful islands, which helps explain why its real estate is in high demand: The median cost of a home in the city is twice that of the national median.
+It’s also home to multiple historic lighthouses, seaside parks, and beautiful islands, which helps explain why its real estate is in high demand: The median value of a home in the city is twice that of the national median.

 Looking at homes in a mid-coast city like Camden can keep you on Maine’s coastline without breaking your retirement budget.